-The seven divine feminine archetypes are a powerful set of energy patterns that move through our Western world.
-They don’t only shape the personalities of individual women, but influence how we all relate to life itself.
+Together, the female archetypes make up a powerful set of energy patterns that move through our Western world, shaping no only the personalities of individual women, but how we all relate to life itself.

 Each feminine archetype is a sacred symbol